WeblateOrg/weblate/docs/quick.rst

 #.
 Grab Weblate sources (either using Git or download a tarball) and unpack
    them.

 #.
-Edit :file:`settings.py` to match your setup.
-You will at least need to
+Copy :file:`weblate/settings_example.py` to :file:`weblate/settings.py` and
-   configure database connection (possibly adding user and creating the database).
+   adjust it to match your setup.
+You will at least need to configure database connection (possibly adding user and creating the database).
 Check :ref:`config` for Weblate specific configuration options.

 #.
 Build Django tables and initial data: